tidyverse/tidyverse.org/content/blog/tidymodels-2022-survey/index.md

 * **Better serialization tools**: A lot of models (e.g keras, xgboost, and others) store there models in memory.
 If you save the associated R object, you loose the model results.
 This project would have better tools for saving and reloading model objects.

+* **future package for parallel processing**: We currently use the foreach package for parallelization.
+This project adds additional support for futures.

 Give it a look and tell us what you think!